Medically reviewed by Drugs.com. Last updated on May 8, 2023.

 Preparation for Administration

-Each single-use vial of ARCALYST contains a sterile, white to off-white, preservative-free, lyophilized powder.
-Reconstitution with 2.3 mL of preservative-free Sterile Water for Injection (supplied separately) is required prior to subcutaneous administration of the drug.
+Reconstitute each single-dose vial of ARCALYST with 2.3 mL of preservative-free Sterile Water for Injection, USP (supplied separately) prior to subcutaneous administration of the drug.

-Using aseptic technique, withdraw 2.3 mL of preservative-free Sterile Water for Injection through a 27-gauge, ½-inch needle attached to a 3-mL syringe and inject the preservative-free Sterile Water for Injection into the drug product vial for reconstitution.
-The needle and syringe used for reconstitution with preservative-free Sterile Water for Injection should then be discarded and should not be used for subcutaneous injections.
-After the addition of preservative-free Sterile Water for Injection, the vial contents should be reconstituted by shaking the vial for approximately one minute and then allowing it to sit for one minute.
-The resulting 80-mg/mL solution is sufficient to allow a withdrawal volume of up to 2 mL for subcutaneous administration.
-The reconstituted solution is viscous, clear, colorless to pale yellow, and essentially free from particulates.
-Prior to injection, the reconstituted solution should be carefully inspected for any discoloration or particulate matter.
-If there is discoloration or particulate matter in the solution, the product in that vial should not be used.
+Using aseptic technique, withdraw 2.3 mL of preservative-free Sterile Water for Injection through an 18-gauge, 1- or 1½-inch needle attached to a 3-mL syringe and inject the preservative-free Sterile Water for Injection, USP, into the drug product vial for reconstitution.
+The needle and syringe used for reconstitution with preservative-free Sterile Water for Injection, USP, should then be discarded and should not be used for subcutaneous injections.
+After the addition of preservative-free Sterile Water for Injection, USP, reconstitute the vial contents by shaking the vial for approximately one minute and then allowing it to sit for one minute.
+The resulting 80mg/mL solution is sufficient to allow a withdrawal volume of up to 2 mL for subcutaneous administration.
+The reconstituted solution is viscous, clear, colorless to pale yellow, and free from particulates.
+Prior to injection, inspect the reconstituted solution for any discoloration or particulate matter.
+Discard the solution if either is observed.

-Using aseptic technique, withdraw the recommended dose volume, up to 2 mL (160 mg), of the solution with a new 27-gauge, ½-inch needle attached to a new 3-mL syringe for subcutaneous injection.
+Using aseptic technique, withdraw the recommended dose volume, up to 2 mL (160 mg), of the solution with a new 18-gauge, 1- or 1½-inch needle attached to a new 3-mL syringe.
+For the subcutaneous injection, replace the needle with a new 26-gauge, ½-inch needle.
 EACH VIAL SHOULD BE USED FOR A SINGLE DOSE ONLY.
 Discard the vial after withdrawal of drug.

-Sites for subcutaneous injection, such as the abdomen, thigh, or upper arm, should be rotated.
-Injections should never be made at sites that are bruised, red, tender, or hard.
+Rotate the sites for subcutaneous injection, such as the abdomen, thigh, or upper arm.
+Injections should never be administered at sites that are bruised, red, tender, or hard.